VectorPanic/Instagrab/README.md

 # Instagrab

 A shell script that retrieves multimedia content from user profiles on Instagram.
 The script uses a [Jest](https://jestjs.io/)-like interface and is easy to use.
-The script has been tested under macOS but should also work during most systems using BSD grep.
+The script has been tested under macOS but should also work under Linux distributions.

 ![screenshot](https://drive.google.com/uc?id=1pC-Y-VzL7kGRBW_uqs8kVgAHDnjffyyO)